 If this person cannot, or does not, satisfactorily address your concerns and you wish to make a formal complaint, please contact Ian Osborn, who is the complaints handling Partner of the firm.
 You should clearly set out your reasons for complaining in writing and send your complaint to: Wosskow Brown Solicitors, The John Banner Centre, 620 Attercliffe Road, Sheffield S9 3QS marked for the attention of Ian Osborn.

 Stage 1: Acknowledging your complaint

-Within 7 days of receiving your complaint, it will be recorded in our Complaints Register.
+Within 7 working days of receiving your written complaint, it will be recorded in our Complaints Register.
 An investigation will be commenced by the complaints handling Partner, which will involve a review of your matter file and any other correspondence and other documents relating to your complaint, along with discussions with relevant staff members.
-We will also send you a letter acknowledging your complaint.
+We will also send you an acknowledgement of your complaint.

 Stage 2: Investigating your complaint